 According to a 2018 survey by the Financial Planning Standards Council, 40 percent of Canadians list money as one of their greatest causes of stress.
-Between paying your bills on time, trying to make ends meet, saving for retirement (or just trying to save in general), figuring out how to invest, and always having to see Susan’s fancy vacation photos on Facebook, it seems pretty impossible to not feel overwhelmed and stressed about your finances.
+Between paying your bills on time, trying to make ends meet, saving for retirement (or just trying to save in general), figuring out how to invest, and always having to see Susan’s fancy vacation photos online, it seems pretty impossible to not feel overwhelmed and stressed about your finances.

 While completely eliminating all the stress you have about money is definitely a hefty task, there are ways you can gain better control of your finances and alleviate some of your daily financial stressors.
 This Stress Awareness Month, I’m sharing a few of my favourite tips for managing finances and improving financial health, which can, in turn, result in lower stress.